wyemicha/Exercise-04c-Levels/README.md

 # Exercise-04c-Levels
 Exercise for MSCH-C220, 10 March 2021

+A demonstration video for this exercise is available at [https://youtu.be/psRW-I77QKw](https://youtu.be/psRW-I77QKw)

 This exercise is designed to continue our creation of a 2D Platformer, by laying out three levels using Godot's TileMap node.

 Fork this repository.
 When that process has completed, make sure that the top of the repository reads [your username]/Exercise-04c-Levels. *Edit the LICENSE and replace BL-MSCH-C220-S21 with your full name.* Commit your changes.